-Irrigation is the application of sufficient water to the soil to support the crop the requirements.
-With the passing time, there was a development of various irrigation methods to meet the specific requirements of crop and soil.
+Irrigation is a process of application of sufficient water to the soil to support the crop requirements.

 Types of irrigation methods are

 - Drip irrigation method

 Here water is discharged as small droplets to the soil at frequent intervals with the help of emitters.

 It reduces water losses, minimizes weed formation, and increases productivity.